BUGS-NYU/schedge/README.md

 ```

 ## API Documentation
-The API is available at http://schedge.a1liu.com , and exposes the following
+The API is available at http://schedge.a1liu.com .
+Note that **the API is not case
-endpoints:
+sensitive.**

 ### Courses Endpoint - `/:year/:semester/:school/:subject`
 This endpoint returns courses in a given subject during a given semester.
 The values